timocp/ruby-calc/README.md

 ## Differences from Calc

 For people familiar with the command line interface to calc, here are some important differences to make this library more ruby-ish:

-Calc methods which act on values now use the first value as the method receiver, eg:

 Ruby doesn't have output parameters; for functions which in calc modify their parameters, ruby-calc instead returns values, eg: